-Under the landlord-tenant law, landlords in Oregon have a right to proceed with eviction against tenants for causing certain violations to the lease agreement.
+Under the landlord-tenant law, landlords in Oregon have a right to proceed with eviction against tenants for causing certain lease violations.
 Usually, evictions in Oregon can take anywhere between 2 and 8 weeks.

 It goes without saying that landlords must follow landlord-tenant laws, including the proper procedure in order to evict a tenant from their rented premises, or they could potentially face an eviction lawsuit.
 And even after obtaining the order (writ of execution), it’s only the sheriff that can enforce the removal of a tenant from a rental unit in Oregon.